FridgeSharon/Dual-microservice-Todos/README.md

 I created separate usernames for each microservice to connect to the DB.
 Connection is not limited to any specific IP, so it should work from anywhere in the world.
 In real services, the connection between these two microservices would be internal, and not open to the public.
+The DB already contains some Todos and Reminders I created for testing, create/delete/update as you wish.